 To set boundaries and advocate for yourself, it may be helpful to create a healthy distance between you and the covert narcissist.
 They may use tactics to distance you from healthy relationships, such as family or friends, to ensure that no one tells you the truth about how neglectful and damaging the relationship may be.
 Although it may be difficult to get away and set boundaries, it’s vital that you heal and take back your ground.
 Find opportunities to create some healthy distance between you and the narcissist.
-This could include something as minimal as spending more alone time for or something as drastic as cutting off all contact with them.
+This could include something as minimal as spending more alone time or something as drastic as cutting off all contact with them.

 Seek Professional Help

 Being in a relationship with a covert narcissist can be extremely confusing and often damaging.
 Seeking professional help is a great option for those looking to heal from such a relationship.
 It’s important to know you are not alone.
 Having a professional counselor who understands relationship dynamics and narcissism may bring you one step closer to overcoming any emotional distress that may have occurred.

-If you are dating a vulnerable narcissist or a loved one are in a relationship with a narcissist and are experiencing difficulties, a relationship therapist may be able to help.
-ReGain is an online counseling platform specializing in relationships that can provide you with the support that you need.
+If you are dating a vulnerable narcissist or a loved one is in a relationship with a narcissist and experiencing difficulties, a relationship therapist may be able to help.
+Regain is an online counseling platform specializing in relationships that can provide you with the support that you need.
 They can give you tools and guidance to overcome any challenges you may be facing in your relationship with a narcissist.
 Reach out today to begin your journey to an improved relationship and an overall healthier life.